daniel1919-00/DominusApi/docs/docs/validation.md

 ### min_length
 `min_length:[length]`

-Verifies that the field value is *greater than or equal* to the given length.
+Verifies that the field string length is *greater than or equal* to the given length.

 Positional Arguments:
 * [Required] the minimum length.
 Example: `min_length:10`